RaviAnand111/dailyJournal/README.md

    **Inside frontend/front**
    - npm start\
-   *This is open your browser with application running*
+   *This will open your browser with application running*